erdc/ampl/README.md

 ```

-### <u> AMPL CLI </u>
+#### AMPL CLI

 The AMPL CLI will provide an easy to use means for calling AMPL functionality through the command line.
 The CLI is helpful when the user doesn't want to write scripts to call AMPL, but wants to call the functions of AMPL.
 An example application of using the CLI would be to run AMPL on HPC.

-#### <u> Getting started CLI </u>
+##### Getting started CLI

 Once AMPL is installed in your conda env, use a terminal to run AMPL.

 AMPL CLI help - To display the AMPL CLI help use the following command

 ```shell
 python -m ampl -h
 ```

 It will display similar text as shown below, this text may differ as the application matures

 ```text
 usage: FAIT AMPL package [-h] [-d] [-c] [-dt] [-o] [-b] [-ev] [-en]
                          config_file